Don’t Let Cataracts Cloud Your Vision

 After surgery, you may feel a bit drowsy as an after-effect of the sedative.
 Your eye doctor will prescribe eye drops to prevent infection, inflammation and to reduce pressure within your eye.
 The surgeon may recommend that you wear an eye patch for a few days after your surgery and the protective shield when you sleep during the recovery period.
 Make sure to avoid rubbing your eyes or touching them unless necessary.

 A day after cataract surgery, we'll provide a post-operative eye exam to make sure that all is well.
-Your Denver optometrist will further perform a series of follow-up exams in the weeks and months to come.
+Your East optometrist will further perform a series of follow-up exams in the weeks and months to come.
 If determined that you require corrective lenses following your cataract surgery, we'll make sure you get the proper prescription.

 Cataract Surgery Management FAQs